Alimektor/shelldoc/shelldoc.md

 **Returns**

-nothing, but print usage text
+Nothing, but print usage text.

 `run_shelldoc()`
 ----------------

-Public: Create a markdown doc for shell script.
+Public: Create a markdown doc for shell script

-* `--in` - input script file
+* `--in` - Input script file.
-* `--out` - output doc file
+* `--out` - Output doc file.
-* `--header` - header of the doc file
+* `--header` - Header of the doc file.
-* `--desc` - description of the script in doc file
+* `--desc` - Description of the script in doc file.
-* `--access` - [optional] access for script.
-Added at the beginning of the function comment
+* `--access` - [optional] Access for script.
+Added at the beginning of the function comment.

 **Examples**